 Xeomin for crows feet is safe for use on a wide range of patients, but there are several signs that you may be a particularly good candidate for this injectable.

 You’re Ready to Turn Back the Clock

-Whether you’re worried solely about crow’s feet or you have fine lines in other parts of the face, this injectable treatment can rejuvenate your appearance.
+Whether you’re worried solely about crow’s feet or you have fine lines in other parts of the face, Xeomin for crows feet injectable treatment can rejuvenate your appearance.
 Patients who have undergone these treatments look more youthful and relaxed.
 They also say they feel more self-confident and better about their overall appearance.

 You Want to Fight the First Signs of Aging

 Many patients associate these injectable treatments with mature skin in need of repair.
 But increasingly, younger patients who are just starting to notice the first lines around their eyes are seeking treatment.
 By starting early and making botulinum injections a regular part of their skincare regimen, young patients are working to prevent additional lines from forming.

 You Want a Convenient Treatment

 Everyone wants to look and feel their best, but not everyone can commit to the time and expense associated with plastic surgery.
 One of the great things about a botulinum injection is that it’s quick and easy and can be completed in the comfort of our office.

 These injections involve no surgery and no downtime.
 Many patients schedule their appointments during their lunch hour or during other breaks in the day, and then get right back to their schedule afterward.

 You’re Realistic About the Outcome